Demographics of Brussels: Origin

 Belgium does not collect ethnic data of its citizens but does have a unique classification on the status of where its citizens originate from.
 This classification is not based on the place of birth, but takes into account previous nationalities of the person and of their parents.

-In 2020, 67,9% of the residents of Belgium at large were of Belgian origin (i.e., the resident had no previous nationality other than Belgian and both of their parents have the Belgian nationality as first nationality), and 32,1% were of overall foreign origin.
-Of these foreign origin residents, 14,7% were of non-European origin and 8,5% were of African origin.
+According to Statistics Belgium in 2026, 21,5% of the residents of Brussels were of Belgian origin (i.e., the resident had no previous nationality other than Belgian and both of their parents have the Belgian nationality as first nationality), and 78,5% were of overall foreign origin.
+Of these foreign origin residents, 38,3% were of non-European origin (28,8% were of African origin) and 37,1% of European origin.

-A total of 37.5% of Brussels residents are of non-European origin as of 2023, according to Statistics Belgium.
+The Belgian background by age group was 10.5% among those under 18, 18.9% among 18-64-year-olds and 51.5% among those aged 65 and over.

 In 2020, among those aged under 18, 83,9% had at least one parent of non-Belgian origin and of those 60,1% of non-European origin (including 37% of African origin).